ashu-tosh-kumar/Calendar-JS/README.md

 1. The above date matrix is `7x6`
 2. 100% unit test coverage

-This project is simply JavaScript version of [Calendar-Python](ttps://github.com/ashu-tosh-kumar/Calendar-Python/tree/master) project
+This project is simply JavaScript version of [Calendar-Python](https://github.com/ashu-tosh-kumar/Calendar-Python) project

 ## Features

 1. The above date matrix is `7x6`
 2. 100% unit test coverage

-JavaScript version of this project: [Calendar-JS](https://github.com/ashu-tosh-kumar/Calendar-JS)

 ## Run Application